 How is carbon offsetting transacted?

 Carbon offsetting is typically transacted in metric tonnes of carbon dioxide equivalent (CO2-e).
-Purchasing one carbon credit means there will be one less tonne of carbon dioxide (or an equivalent greenhouse gas) in the atmosphere than there otherwise would have been.
+Purchasing one carbon credit means there will be one less tonne of carbon dioxide (or equivalent greenhouse gas) in the atmosphere than there otherwise would have been.
 Once a carbon credit is purchased it then needs to be retired permanently to remove it from circulation, effecting the 'offset'.

 How does carbon offsetting work in the context of aviation?